 6. Secure Your Server Against Malware

 Besides adding a firewall, you must make sure that you monitor the files that are already uploaded or will be uploaded on the server in case of vulnerabilities.
 This is the reason why you need to have solid antivirus software installed on your VPS, as its signatures are updated continuously.
 Using antiviruses are a proven method for determining any suspicious activity and isolate unnecessary files.

 7. Disabling the Root Access

 To make sure that your VPS server remains secure at all times, make sure to deactivate the root login option.
-In place of using the root access, you could also gain the benefits of pseudo access.
+In place of using root access, you could also gain the benefits of pseudo access.
 It is recommended that you create unique user accounts for every user and service on your VPS server.
 Creating individual and unique user accounts will provide them the required permissions for carrying out their assigned tasks.
 Lastly, make sure that permissions and privileges remain inaccessible to other non-admin users, resulting in avoiding any chances of the server’s security getting compromised.

 8.Take Regular Backups

 As a general practice, you should always take regular backups to ensure data is replicated easily in an unforeseen event.
 It would be best to take backups outside the server to reduce any mishap events related to your servers.
 An off-site or remote backup from a trusted provider helps quickly replicate data without incurring any downtime.

 You must secure VPS servers at all times.
 Securing VPS with appropriate methods like the ones discussed in this article ensures your website runs smoothly without any hindrances.